ecliptik/technolust/README.md

 *This is extremely old and I wrote it early in my career, used more for posterity than actual use.*

+# Technolust

-# Technolust v1.0 - Copyright 2004 Micheal Waltz - ecliptik@gmail.com - http://www.ecliptik.com
+Technolust v1.0 - Copyright 2004 Micheal Waltz - ecliptik@gmail.com - http://www.ecliptik.com

 ## ABOUT:
 Technolust is a simple and scalable web content creation system using PHP and MySQL licensed under the GPL.
 It is not a blogging system, but geared for the creation of a page to distribute information in a simple category/articles system.
 This is my first PHP/MySQL application, and I would appreciate any code suggestions more experienced developers may have.